 Even before COVID-19, many companies have been contemplating what they can do to achieve resilience and sustainability, but the debate of improving supply chains only gained more traction following the global pandemic.
 GIZ, in partnership with Envisioning, started in the second half of 2020 to conceptualize the efforts needed to achieve sustainable development in managing the future supply chain.
 Working with a time span of 2030, we have researched and compiled a detailed study that takes into account the necessary mechanisms businesses will need to create to integrate practices that place inclusive economic growth and ethical business practices such as labor rights, environmental security, and product sustainability at the center of their concerns.

-This present research piece, Tracing Infrastructure, includes a case study about Digital Twins (DT), a future scenario based on the concept of a Hyperlinked Supply Chain, and a list of five emerging technologies expected to play a pivotal role in impacting the supply chain by 2030.
+This present research piece, Tracing Infrastructure, includes a case study about Digital Twins (DT), a future scenario based on the concept of a Hyperlinked Supply Chain, a sci-fi chronicle, called "From Limu, with Love", disclosing the customer experience and the flow of products of the future, and a list of five emerging technologies expected to play a pivotal role in impacting the supply chain by 2030.
 The case study sheds light on the intricacies related to the application of digital replicas of physical assets into specific industries, as well as DT's contributions to sustainable supply chains and potential obstacles it may face in the future.
-The future scenario reveals the potential consequences and symbiotic articulation of digital technologies in creating an automated, circular supply chain, and, finally, the five technologies list works as a dynamic supplement to the study where we provide a high-level review of the implications these technologies may produce in the supply chain.
-All three pieces underline how innate transparency and traceability are in supply chains of our future.
+The future scenario reveals the potential consequences and symbiotic articulation of digital technologies in creating an automated, circular supply chain.
+The sci-fi chronicle aims to illustrate the relationship that consumers of the future have with the products they choose and the producers involved: how consumers access the information behind a brand, the kind of available data, and how it might influence consumer behavior.
+Finally, the five technologies list works as a dynamic supplement to the study where we provide a high-level review of the implications these technologies may produce in the supply chain.
+All four pieces underline how innate transparency and traceability are in supply chains of our future.